NFYK13013U Experimental X-ray Physics

 Type of assessment

-To participate in the oral exam the student must participate in at least 80% of the lab sessions and the written reports handed in during the course must have been approved.
+To participate in the oral exam, the written reports handed in during the course must have been approved.

 Aid